MrStahlfelge/gdx-backends/README.md

 ### 1.910.1

-Checkout branch master to use this version, or use the following dependencies for GWT:
+Checkout branch [release/1.910.1](https://github.com/MrStahlfelge/gdx-backends/tree/release/1.910.1) to use this version, or use the following dependencies for GWT:

       implementation 'com.github.MrStahlfelge.gdx-backends:gdx-backend-gwt:1.910.1'